jengalas/bwaf-bbw/about/boardandstaff.md

       and licensing compliance services to design professionals.
 Ms. Harris’ legal practice focuses on mergers and acquisitions, business organization and management issues, succession, strategy and licensing issues.
+  - title: Kirsten Sibilia, Assoc.
+AIA, LEED AP
+    title_role: Secretary
+    image: "/v1618329835/191218-Sibilia_Kirsten-7042_2019-12-20_12_54_18_qp8tam.jpg"
+    description: |-
+      Kirsten Sibilia is a vocal advocate for the value of design and the need for social justice.
+She is the Managing Principal at Dattner Architects, she focuses on the firm’s health and vitality.
+Her design training and entrepreneurial spirit have allowed her to approach the business side of the practice as a design project; with each initiative, she reflects the firm’s commitment to improving public life, through the creation of resilient and sustainable urban density.
+      Kirsten holds a Bachelor of Fine Arts from Parsons School of Design and a Bachelor of Arts from the New School.
   - title: Joan Blumenfeld, FAIA, FIIDA, LEED ID+C
     title_role: Co-Chair, Chair Nominating Committee
     image: "/v1610937099/JoanBlumenfeld_gzuyea.jpg"